Háifoss waterfall, hike & soak in hot-springs in Iceland´s Highlands

-Use the PROMO code SPRING10 at checkout to avail of our offer
+Use the Promo Code SUMMER10 at check out to avail of this offer

 Landmannalaugar is one of the hidden gems of Iceland.
 Most visitors to our shores stick to more easily accessible regions such as the Golden Circle or the southern coastline.
 Landmannalaugar on the other hand requires special 4x4 vehicles to access.
 This extra effort is well worth it for the astounding and unique landscapes that await you.

-From hiking trails through ancient lava fields and rolling rhyolite hills, bathing in hot-springs to beautiful sites such as Hjálparfoss waterfall and Hnausapollur volcanic crater lake, there is something for everyone on our Landmannalaugar tour.
+From hiking trails through ancient lava fields and rolling rhyolite hills, bathing in hot-springs to beautiful sites such as Hjálparfoss, Granni and Háifoss waterfall and Hnausapollur volcanic crater lake, there is something for everyone on our Landmannalaugar tour.
 Join us then on our highland bus and visit the beautiful Landmannalaugar.

 The day begins with our smooth and efficient pickup service in central Reykjavík.
 Our departure point is from Bus Stop # 12 but we offer pickup from various hotels and pickup points throughout the city for an additional fee.
 These may be more convenient in relation to your accommodation.